dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/snapshots.md

 Basically – keep your query as simple as possible!
 Some reasonable exceptions to these recommendations include:
 * Selecting specific columns if the table is wide.
-* Doing light transformation to get data into a reasonable shape, for example, unpacking a JSON blob to flatten your source data into columns.
+* Doing light transformation to get data into a reasonable shape, for example, unpacking a <Term id="json" /> blob to flatten your source data into columns.

 ## Snapshot meta-fields